 It takes 48 hours for your tooth enamel to remineralize and build up its defenses again.
 After this waiting period, you're free to enjoy drinking coffee again.

-You'll also want to avoid stain-causing foods such as tomato sauces, sticky candies, curry, beets, and berries.
+You'll also want to avoid stain-causing foods and drinks for the first few days.

 It's par for the course for coffee drinkers to struggle with surface stains.
 Since most coffee connoisseurs have a morning cup of jo every morning, the likelihood of developing stains is higher.